aurelia/store/doc/article/en-US/aurelia-store-plugin.md

   </source-code>
 </code-listing>

-With this approach you can design your custom elements to act either as presentational or container components.
+With this approach, you can design your custom elements to act either as presentational or container components.
 For further information take a look at [this article](http://pragmatic-coder.net/using-a-state-container-with-aurelia/).

 ## Recording a navigable history of the stream of states